Basdbruijne/MscThesis/README.md

-This project is a deconvolution from wavefront sensing (DFWS) simulation as well as the software to be implemented in a real telescope.
-Telescopes have limited image quality due to atmospheric turbulence that interferes with the light.
-The influence of the atmospheric turbulence can be measured using a wavefront sensor.
-A DFWS telescope has two imaging sensors: the wavefront sensor and the main sensor.
-From the wavefront sensor, it is possible to predict how the main sensors data is corrupted.
-This corruption can be undone using deconvolution.

-In this project, it is shown that AI can be used for this task, independent of what the telescope is pointed at.
-This new way of reading out the wavefront sensor is proven to work at least twice as well as conventional ways.
-A link to the final report will follow.
+Ground based telescope imaging suffers from interference from the earth's atmosphere.
+Fluctuations in the refractive index of the air delay incoming light randomly, resulting in blurred images.
+A deconvolution from wavefront sensing system is an adaptive optics system that measures the modes in which the light is corrupted (i.e. the wavefront) and corrects it using a process called deconvolution.
+The wavefront is measured using a wavefront sensor, which consists of an array of microlenses combined with an imaging sensor.
+Each microlens casts an image of the object unto the imaging sensor, resulting in a collection of images that are differently aberrated depending on their location on the sensor.
+Conventionally, the wavefront is calculated by measuring the shifts of each microlens image and integrating these shifts over the aperture.
+This method, however, discards information about the higher order deformations of the microlens images.

+In this thesis, a novel method of wavefront reconstruction has been developed which makes use of artificial neural networks in order to extract this higher order information.
+In order to do this, each of the micro lens images in the wavefront sensor is normalized, which is done using a blind deconvolution algorithm called TIP.
+After the normalization, the microlens images are reduced to what they would look like if a point source was observed, instead of the object.
+With the influence of the object removed, an artificial neural network is used for the estimation of the wavefront.

+By using this method, the wavefront can be reconstructed with twice the turbulence strength compared to what is possible with conventional methods.
+Combining this method with an image deconvolution step results in a real-time image correction system that works up to $10 Hz$.

-This folder contains the python code used in my Thesis.
+This repository contains the python code used in my Thesis.
 All the python files start with a discription of what the file does and how the files relate to eachother.

 ------------